Gudu-Diana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that displays current directory contents long format, user and group IDs including hidden ones
+a script that creates a directory in tmp directory